Nico-Curti/PhDthesis/docs/md/Chapter1/Implementation/Couples.md

 Thus it can be easily parallelizable to increase speed performance.

 * **Simplify:** the use of simple classifier for performance evaluation simplify the computation and the storage of the relevant statistical quantities.
-  In the discussed implementation we focused on a Diag-Quadratic classifier (see Appendix A for further informations) and only means and variances of the data plays a role in its evaluation.
+  In the discussed implementation we focused on a Diag-Quadratic classifier (see Appendix A for further information) in which only means and variances of the data plays a role in its evaluation.

 * **Cross Validation:** the use of Leave-One-Out cross validation allows to perform substantially optimizations in the statistical quantities evaluations across the folds (see discussion in [Appendix A - Numerical Implementation](../../Appendix/DiscriminantAnalysis/README.md)).

 * **Numerical stability:** we have also to take in care the numerical stability of the statistics since we are working in the assumption of a reasonable small number of samples compared to the amount of variables.
-  This behavior particularly affects the variance estimation: the chose of a numerical stable formula for this quantity play a crucial role for the computation because the classifier score has to be normalized by it.
+  This behavior particularly affects the variance estimation: the chose of a numerical stable formula for this quantity play a crucial role for the computation because the classifier score has to be normalized by this.

-With these idea in mind we can write a C++ code able to optimize this step of computation in a multi-threading environment with the purpose of testing its scalability over multi-core machines.
+With these ideas in mind we can write a C++ code able to optimize this step of computation in a multi-threading environment with the purpose of testing its scalability over multi-core machines.

-Starting from the first discussed point we chose to implement the full code inside a unique main function with the help of only a single SoA custom object and one external function (*sorting algorithm* discussed in the next section).
+Starting from the first discussed point, we chose to implement the full code inside a unique main function with the help of only a single SoA custom object and one external function (*sorting algorithm* discussed in the next section).
 This allows us to implement the code inside a single parallel section reducing the time of thread spawns.
 We chose to import the data from file in sequential mode since the I/O is not affected by parallel optimizations.

-Following the instructions suggested in Appendix A - Numerical Implementation we compute the statistic quantities on the full set of data before starting the couples evaluation.
+Following the instructions suggested in Appendix A - Numerical Implementation, we compute the statistic quantities on the full set of data before starting the couples evaluation.
 Taking a look to the variance equation

 $$